-We usually offer a course of treatments that have many benefits if you have lymphoedema.
-The treatments are all aimed at offering support and reducing the stress that can come with a long term condition.
+We offer a wide range of complementary therapies that have many benefits if you have lymphoedema.
+These include: acupuncture, aromatherapy, reflexology, reiki, beauty therapy, therapeutic touch, holistic massage, indian head massage and meditation, and relaxation class.
+The treatments are all aimed at offering support and reducing the stress that can come with a long term illness.
 They can also help promote better sleep and give you a sense of calm.

-Please let your therapist know if you are interested in having complementary therapy.
-We will review how your treatments are going with you regularly.
+Please let your therapist know if you are interested in any of these treatments.
+We usually offer a course of six and will review how these are going with you regularly.
 You can change your mind at anytime during the course and we will do our best to accommodate your wishes.